 Get important information, such as names and phone numbers.
 These include:

 Where the parents will beA friend, relative, or neighbor that lives close byThe children’s doctorFire departmentPolice departmentPoison control centerHospitalAsk the parents to show you through the house or apartment.
-You need to know where to find certain items you will need, such as children’s clothing and toys, so be sure to ask.Locate emergency exits.Ask parents if all potential poisons, such as medicines, bleaches, and household cleaners, are securely locked up.
+You need to know where to find certain items you will need, such as children’s clothing and toys, so be sure to ask.Locate emergency exits.Ask parents if all potential poisons, such as medications, bleaches, and household cleaners, are securely locked up.

 To prevent accidents, keep children away from potential hazards such as: